jessepav/lacygoill-wiki-backup/vim/config.md

 # Todo
 ## Document that restoring an option after `CompleteDone` is not reliable.

-   - it's only fired after you select and validate a match in the pum (or you insert any character, or you press another completion command)
+   - it's only fired *after* you select and validate a match in the pum (or you insert any character, or you press another completion command)

    - it's not fired when you quit the pum by pressing `C-c`

-Make it listen to:
+Make it listen to all of these:

    - `TextChangedP`
    - `TextChangedI`